Watershed Quest Challenge

-Vital Communities is launching a special Valley Quest program this year known as the Watershed Quest Challenge.
-Through this fun, educational contest, we challenge individuals and teams (including school classes) to write a Quest about any river, stream, pond, or wetland in the Upper Valley.
+Vital Communities launched a special Valley Quest program in 2017 known as the Watershed Quest Challenge.
+Through this fun, educational contest, we challenged individuals and teams (including school classes) to write a Quest about any river, stream, pond, or wetland in the Upper Valley.

 We have plenty of resources to help you write your Quest:

 - First, check out our easy instructions for making your own Quest.
-We’ll also be posting a series of short videos walking you through the process of making a Valley Quest.
-Stay tuned!
+Here you’ll find written and video directions that walk you through the Quest making process.

 - Hungry for more?
 Read through our four Questing curricula for sample lessons and activities to enhance your Quest.
 (Note: the Adaptable Curriculum provides a great template for writing a Quest about any subject!)

 - Can’t get enough information?
 Look for Questing: A Guide to Creating Community Treasure Hunts.
 This book by Steve Glazer and Delia Clark is the ultimate resource for creating amazing Quests.
 You can find it in some local bookstores as well as Amazon.

 - When you’re ready to submit your Quest, download and complete this New Quest Submission Checklist.
 Then send us your Quest clues AND the Checklist.E-mail is the easiest way to submit, but you can also mail your Quest and Checklist to us at: Vital Communities ATTN Valley Quest, 195 North Main St, White River Junction, VT 05001.